preservim/vim-textobj-quote/README.markdown

 “print "Hello World!"” is a simple program you can write in Python.
 ```

-To insert a straight quote while educating, enter `«Ctrl-V»` before the quote key:
+To insert a straight quote while educating, enter `«Ctrl-V»` (mnemonic is
+_verbatim_) before the quote key:

 * `«Ctrl-V» "` - straight double quote
 * `«Ctrl-V» '` - straight single quote

-Note that for units of measurement you’ll want to use the prime symbol rather
+Note that for units of measurement you’ll want to use the prime symbol(s)
-than straight quotes, as in:
+rather than straight quotes, as in:

 ```
 Standing at 7′3″ (2.21 m), Hasheem Thabeet of the Oklahoma City Thunder